-A fancy chronograph with its case fashioned from some high-tech material is probably not the only thing you need to become a (better) pilot, but it is certainly a nice thing to have since it often increases person’s self-respect constantly reminding him (or her) that he (or she) is really good at something being able to afford such a beautiful and expensive device.
+A fancy chronograph with its case fashioned from some high-tech material is probably not the only thing you need to become a (better) pilot, but it is certainly a nice thing to have since it often increases a person’s self-respect by constantly reminding him (or her) that he (or she) is good at something and is able to afford such a beautiful and expensive device.

-Just like most military-style watches, the IWC TOP GUN also comes with black case, although this time it’s not a PVD (or a lot more scratch-resistant DLC variety that, too, starts to get traction when it comes to luxury timekeepers,) but rather scratch-resistant ceramic combined with the push-pieces and the crown made in lightweight titanium.
+Just like most military-style chronographs, the IWC TOP GUN also comes with a black case, although this time it’s not a PVD (or a lot more scratch-resistant DLC variety that, too, starts to get traction when it comes to luxury timekeepers,) but rather scratch-resistant ceramic combined with the push-pieces and the crown made in lightweight titanium.

-Although the choice of metal is cool and even reduces the timekeeper’s weight by a whole gram (just me being sarcastic, don’t quote me on that), it seems to detract a little from that stealthy image set by the case and strap.
+Although the choice of metal is cool and even reduces the timekeeper’s weight by a whole gram (just me being sarcastic, don’t quote me on that), it detracts a little from that stealthy image set by the case and strap.
 Perhaps, covering the pieces in DLC would be a better idea, but that, of course, is a matter of personal preferences.
 Some people may call them ‘accents’ that are nicely matched by a standard tongue buckle crafted from the same lightweight metal.

-I understand that, given IWC quality standards, it will possibly last the whole lifespan of the watch, but, again from the personal standpoint, I would prefer the image to be reproduced with something of a higher grade of artisanship.
-Something like engraving combined with enameling would be nice (and would better justify the heavy price tag of the accessory.)
+I understand that, given IWC quality standards, it will possibly last the whole lifespan of the watch, but, again from a personal standpoint, I would prefer the image to be reproduced with something of a higher grade of artisanship.
+Something like engraving combined with enameling would be nice (and would better justify the heavy price tag.)

-The wrist strip is also made of some kind of black canvas, probably nylon.
+The wrist strap is also made of some kind of black canvas, probably nylon.
 Thanks to the brand’s using standard lugs, the strap can be easily exchanged for something more inspiring: like a custom NATO or, perhaps, a worn leather strap.